-Going Along To Get Along
+Going Along To Get Along: The Oysterquartz

 In the 1970s, the tsunami known as the quartz crisis swept though the watchmaking regions of Switzerland and Germany.
 It threatened to wipe out watchmaking as it was then known.
 Indeed, numerous brands disappeared during that time.